Zequez/logseq-vault/pages/Gremlin.md

-- A wild intelligent creature.
+- A wild intelligent energetic creature.
+A source of wild intelligence always at your service.
 - > we all have a gremlin that intends to protect us in ways that most of the times create separation between us, members of the family.
 - > Let's say that your Gremlin feels a bit peckish... irritated that he (or